-The spectrophotometer measures absorption and spectral bandwidth of the given sample.
+The spectrophotometer measures the absorption and spectral bandwidth of the given sample.
 Absorption is the logarithm of transmittance, i.e. Log (T), whereas transmittance is the portion of light moved through the sample.

 Transmittance refers to the ratio of light incidents on the test sample to the light transmits through the solution, i.e. IO/I. Spectral bandwidth or bandpass refers to a range of colours that reflect through the test sample.